 Disneyland tickets are a bit more straight-forward, since there aren’t water parks or other entertainment options at Disneyland Resort that can be added onto tickets.
 Here, it’s basically a question of whether or not to get the Park Hopper option, and how many days to stay in the first place.

-AAA, Safeway, Costco, and a handful of other SoCal retailers have small discounts of a couple dollars per ticket in store from time to time, but those savings are usually $1-4 per ticket.
+AAA, Safeway, Costco, and a handful of other SoCal retailers have small discounts of a couple dollars per ticket in store from time to time, but those savings are usually smaller.
 Additionally, there is a Southern California resident special on tickets that typically runs every mid-January through mid-May.
 If you’re not a local (with ID to prove it), your best option is purchasing online via authorized discounted sellers.

 The best deals for buying Disneyland tickets safely and securely via Get Away Today, which is an authorized sellers of Disneyland tickets with the best prices and customer service that we’ve found.
 If you already know how many days worth of tickets you need and are looking for the best price, that’s all you need to know.
 For travel dates through September 5, 2019, they currently have a great “Adults at Kids Prices” special, which will save you $20 per ticket!

 No matter where you purchase your tickets, you can add-on the new MaxPass digital FastPass service.
 As we share in our Disneyland FastPass & MaxPass Tips post, this can be a time-saving purchase, especially during more crowded days.
 While we don’t like paying for FastPass in principle, this can enable you to do 3-4 additional headliner attractions per day.

-If you need more assistance with determining how many days to buy tickets, if you should get the Park Hopper option, and whether an Annual Pass might actually make sense, check out our Tips for Saving Money on Disneyland Tickets post.
+If you need more assistance with determining how many days to buy tickets, if you should get the Park Hopper option, and whether an Annual Pass might actually make sense, check out our Tips for Saving Money on Disneyland Ticketspost.

 Both Disneyland Paris and Hong Kong Disneyland are unique in that if you plan to spend as few as 3 days in either, you might be better off just buying an Annual Pass.
 Disneyland Paris just released a new range of Annual Passes last year, with the new tiers being the Discovery, Magic Flex, Magic Plus, and Infinity Annual Passes.
 These APs range in price from €139 to €399, with 150 days of access on the low end up to 365 days of access on the Infinity.